teruyi/hello/description.md

 ### What is it?
 Heroku is a cloud-platform for automatic deployment.
 Every time your code changes in your GitHub repository, Heroku notices it, builds your app and deploys it on the cloud; you only have to push your changes.
+With this tool, everybody can see the status of your project without having to build and run it locally.

 ###Set-up Heroku in your repo
 1. Register on www.heroku.com and create a new App.